Hugh Johnson (wine writer): Career

 In 1973 Johnson wrote The International Book of Trees.
 In 1975 he became Editorial Director of the journal of the Royal Horticultural Society (The Garden) and its columnist, "Tradescant".
 "Trad's Diary", now in its 44th year, appears online and in Hortus magazine.
 In 1979 he published The Principles of Gardening and in 2010 a new rewritten edition of Trees.
 "Trad's Diary" has been anthologised three times, as Hugh Johnson on Gardening (1993), Hugh Johnson in the Garden (2009) and Sitting in the Shade (2021).

 He was selected Decanter Man of the Year in 1995, and was promoted Officer in the French Order Nationale du Mérite in 2004 and Officer of the Order of the British Empire (OBE) in 2007 "for services to wine-making and horticulture".
 He was awarded the Veitch Memorial Medal of the Royal Horticultural Society in 2000.

 Johnson is known as one of the wine world's most vocal opponents to awarding numerical scores to wine.
 In the autobiography A Life Uncorked, he also expressed regret over the wine critic Robert Parker's influence on the world of wine, which has in his view moved winemaking in many regions towards a more uniform, bigger and richer style.
 In 2005 Johnson stated, "Imperial hegemony lives in Washington and the dictator of taste in Baltimore".

+Personal life

+In 1965, he married Judith Eve Grinling and together they had two daughters and a son.